ElektraInitiative/PermaplanT/doc/guidelines/ui.md

 Use plural to avoid gender, i.e. use "we" or "they", avoid "he"/"she".

+## Error Handling

+- All errors should be shown via toastify on the top right.
+- Say "Sorry," in the beginning of an error.
+- They should be personified, i.e., start with "I"
+- Only give suggestions how to solve the problem if you are relatively sure what the problem is, and even they say "probably".
+- give context
+- avoid technical terms
+- use no colors/formatting etc. to highlight passages

+E.g.:

+"Sorry, I cannot communicate with my server, there is probably some network problem or the server is down.
+Please retry later."

 ## Raster

 We raster per pixel, which should represent 1cm in reality.